The Ten Demandments

 3) Be not frivolous, or half-hearted when invoking "LOVE's" blessings.

-4) Allow yourself at least one day each week of gratitude for Life.
-And rest in, and Love, fervently, the unique Life, that "LOVE" has given you.
+4) Allow yourself at least one full day each week for gratitude for Life.
+And rest in, and Love, fervently, the unique Life, that is the "LOVE" you are.

-5) Bestow "LOVE'S" respect upon your parents, and all elders, so that you too, after living many years, might receive as well, the wisdom, and the order & the necessity of that same Loving honor.
+5) Bestow "LOVING" respect upon your parents, and all elders, so that you too, after living many years, might receive the wisdom, the order & the necessity of that same Loving honor.

 6) Do not terminate, (beyond the need for self-defense), any other human life created by "LOVE".